yabesh/devopsmw-express-hello/README-AWS-CodeCommit.md

   2. Set up Project Configuration
      1. Give the build step a name
   3. Set up Source
-     1. Select GitHub as the provider
+     1. Select AWS CodeCommit as the provider
-     2. Choose your Repository
-        1. Leave the "Connect using OAuth" selected
-        2. Click the "Connect to GitHub" button
-        3. A new window pops open.
-Sign in to GitHub using your GitHub credentials
-        4. Once successfully authenticated, you will be taken back to the CodeBuild Setup screen.
-        5. Provide your forked repository URL
+     2. Select the repository that you created in CodeCommit in the previous section
   4. Set up Environment
      1. Use a Managed image
      2. Select Ubuntu as the Operating system